Will protein powder make you gain weight?

 Protein Powder and Weight Gain

-Protein powders are one of the most popular supplements in the fitness and wellness world.
+Protein powders are one of the most popular supplements in the fitness and wellness world, and can be an incredibly helpful dietary aid for a range of other users too.
 They provide a quick and easy way to increase protein intake, but many people worry they might lead to unwanted weight gain.
 The truth depends on how you use them.

 How Protein Powder Affects Weight